MuShare/Httper-iOS/README.md

 ### Features

+Httper is a REST API test app running on your iOS devices.
+It helps developers to test their REST APIs anywhere and anytime without desktop PC.

+Some features of Httper:
-1. Developers can submit a HTTP request with several headers, parameters and row request body by 9 different HTTP methods including GET, POST, HEAD, PUT, DELETE, CONNECT, OPTIONS, TRACE and PATCH.
-HTTP response can be shown as three styles including **pretty**, **row** and **preview**.
-Response status code and headers are also supported in Httper.
+1. Developers can submit a HTTP request with headers, parameters and row request body.
+The HTTP response can be shown as four styles including pretty, row, preview, and detail.
 2. Project function: After create a project, you can add a group of requests into a project.
-Httper also supports to synchronize between multiple devices with your account signing in.
-Your projects and requestes can be synchronized from cloud in a new device if you sign in your account.
+Httper also supports to synchronize between multiple devices after signing in you account.
+Your projects and requests can be synchronized into a new device easily.
 3. Some Internet tools are included in Httper:
   - Ping a domain or IP address.
   - Whois search.
   - Get device public IP info, WiFi info and cellular info.

 ### Contribution
 Submit issues on https://github.com/MuShare/Httper-iOS/issues or send email to me(lm2343635@126.com).